Mexican Movement of 1968: Student activism prior to 1968

 Student activism in Mexico was traditionally largely confined to issues dealing with their circumstances while studying at university.
-There were two strikes at the National Polytechnic Institute in 1942 and 1956, as well as a strike at the National Teachers' School (Escuela Nacional de Maestras) in 1950, organized by the Federación de Estudiantes y Campesinos Socialistas de México (FECSUM).
+There were two strikes at the National Polytechnic Institute in 1942 and 1956, as well as a strike at the National Teachers' School (Escuela Nacional de Maestras) in 1950, organized by the Federación de Estudiantes y Campesinos Socialistas de México (FECSM).
 In 1966, Díaz Ordaz intervened in a low-level protest in Morelia at the University of Michoacan over an increase in bus fare.
 The federal government saw in the protest Communists and "professional agitators involved with foreigners," and a student was shot dead.
 Demonstrators saw his death as "a victim of the government."
 Demonstrations increased, with demands for the removal of the governor of the state of Guerrero.
 Díaz Ordaz refused to negotiate and placed his Minister of the Interior, Luis Echeverría, in charge of the government intervention, occupying the campus.
 Although there was no evidence of outside agitators or violence on the part of students, the government ordered student residences searched and students evicted.
 Some students were arrested.
 A similar scenario occurred at the University of Sonora.
 In the traditional presidential speech to the legislature on 1 September 1966, just before the occupation of the Morelia campus, Díaz Ordaz made a threat against universities and students.
 "Neither claims of social and intellectual rank, nor economic position, nor age, nor profession nor occupation grant anyone immunity.
 I must repeat: No one has rights against Mexico!"

 In the 1960s, the Mexican government wanted to showcase its economic progress to the world by hosting the 1968 Olympics in Mexico City.
 Economic growth had not been spread evenly, and students saw an opportunity to bring reforms and more democracy to Mexico.
 Arising from reaction to the government's violent repression of fights between rival groups of preparatory students, the student movement in Mexico City quickly grew to include large segments of the student body who were dissatisfied with the regime of the PRI.